• HDM Leaderboard October

 You may think we’ve skipped over the fundamental thing to consider – where your child is at academically.
 Our teacher stressed that of all the things to consider, this really wasn’t at the top of the list at all.
 She said that it’s great if your child knows some numbers and letters and also great if they can read a few words or write their name.
 But there’s no requirement at all for them to be able to do any of this.
 It’s THEIR job to teach your child these things in Kindy!
 All the teacher mentioned was that it’s handy if your child can read their name among others, largely from the practical perspective of identifying their belongings.

-She encouraged us to continue to read to our kids, sing songs and play with them as we no doubt do already.
+The teacher encouraged us to continue to read to our kids, sing songs and play with them as we no doubt do already.
 If you’re not sure of where your child is at, it’s a great idea to have a chat with the preschool or daycare director who will be able to provide some insights.
 Our teacher left us with this parting thought if we were still having trouble deciding about whether our child was ready for school – you know in your heart, in your gut.
 Follow your instincts and it’s rarely the wrong decision.

 Further info can be found on the NSW Department of Education website.